-The Company's principal sources of liquidity include cash on hand, cash generated from operations, proceeds from sales of assets, borrowings under new and existing financing arrangements and the issuance of additional equity and debt securities by Clearway, Inc. or the Company as appropriate given market conditions.
-As described in Item 15- Note 10, Long-term Debt, to the Consolidated Financial Statements, and above in Significant Events During the Year Ended December 31, 2019, the Company's financing arrangements consist of Clearway, Inc.'s equity offering of Class C common stock on September 27, 2018, corporate level debt, which includes Senior Notes, intercompany borrowings with Clearway, Inc., and the revolving credit facility; the ATM Program; and project-level financings for its various assets.
+The Company's principal sources of liquidity include cash on hand, cash generated from operations, proceeds from sales of assets, borrowings under new and existing financing arrangements and the issuance of additional equity and debt securities as appropriate given market conditions.
+As described in Item 15 - Note 10, Long-term Debt, to the Consolidated Financial Statements, and above in Significant Events During the Year Ended December 31, 2019, the Company's financing arrangements consist of the equity offering of Class C common stock on September 27, 2018, corporate level debt, which includes Senior Notes, Convertible Notes and the revolving credit facility; the ATM Program; and project-level financings for its various assets.